 - Chop the broccoli, then steam it.
 Set aside.

 - Once the rice, chicken and broccoli are prepared, divide ingredients into two large mixing bowls.

-- Then divide the remaining ingredients into the two bowls except for 2 cups of cheese, mix well.
+- Then divide the remaining ingredients by putting half into each of the two bowls except for 2 cups of cheese, mix well.

-- Pour mixture equally into 6 disposable pans, sprinkle tops with the remaining cheese.
+- Pour mixture equally into 6 disposable pans, sprinkle the top of each casserole with the remaining cheese.